" "

 And just to clear it up — there is no separate Dollar General Penny List app.
 The regular DG app is what you’ll use to check for those $0.01 deals.

-Use the Dollar General App Scanner
+Scan Using the DG App Scanner

-- Open the Dollar General app.
+• Open the Dollar General app.

 6. Check the Dollar General Penny List Every Monday